scriptnull/docsv2/sources/navigatingUI/subscriptions/ci.md

 #Subscriptions
 A subscription on Shippable corresponds to an individual or organizational subscription on GitHub/Bitbucket.

-Your pricing plans are enforced at this level, so you need to determine your minion needs for each subscription.
+Your pricing plans are enforced at this level, so you need to determine your minion needs for each subscription, you can also see how many minions are being used at the current time by looking at the **Minion usage** count on the top right of the page.

 The Subscriptions page consists of 4 tabs: